Abibubble/milestone2-harry-potter-quiz/README.md

     * On a second read through, I realised I'd forgotten to include document. at the start.
     * I updated this, which fixed my bug.

-9. When the screen size was desktop, the design looked good.
-But as the screen size was reduced, the content of the body was reduced too.
-So by the time the screen size was mobile, the content of the body was only filling 30% of the screen width.
-    * I looked up a full tutorial on CSS flexbox to ensure the flex I was using was correct.
-    * I checked in DevTools to see if any styles were affecting the content of my body element.
-Nothing was.

-10. TypeError: Cannot read property '0' of undefined at script.js.193 after finishing the quiz once
+9. TypeError: Cannot read property '0' of undefined at script.js.193 after finishing the quiz once
     * It's not re-setting the questionsSet for some reason
     * I tried setting questionsSet to 0 in the startQuiz function, but no luck
     * currentQuestion is returning undefined when going through the quiz the second time around.